 Luckily, technology steps in to make this a bit easier for the bereaved.
 With a rise in virtual funerals and online memorial sites, people are inventing new, effective ways to honor the ones they love.

-What exactly are funerals like during COVID-19?
+What exactly are funerals during COVID-19 like?
 How do they compare to pre-pandemic times, and how will they likely be affected in the long term?